Frank L. Brothers: Horses

-Graded Stakes winners he's purchased but did not train: Algorithms, Intense Holiday (MGSW), Itsaknockout, Position Limit, Shanghai Bobby (MGSW), and Uncle Vinny.
+Graded stakes winners Brothers purchased but did not train: Algorithms, Intense Holiday (MGSW), Itsaknockout, Position Limit, Shanghai Bobby (MGSW), and Uncle Vinny.

+After training

-Upon retirement from training Frank became a bloodstock agent and is presently active in that aspect of the industry.
-He buys horses and/or acts as racing advisor for Starlight Racing and a few other clients.
-He also works part-time on the sale's inspection team for the Keeneland Racing Association.
-Since beginning his career as a bloodstock agent he has purchased—as yearlings—graded stakes winners: Algorithms, Intense Holiday (MGSW), Itsaknockout, Position Limit, Shanghai Bobby (MGSW), Uncle Vinny and Cutting Humor.
+Upon retirement from training, Brothers became a bloodstock agent and was active in that aspect of the industry as of 2019.
+He bought horses and/or acted as racing advisor for Starlight Racing and a few other clients.
+He also worked part-time on the sales inspection team for the Keeneland Racing Association.
+Since beginning his career as a bloodstock agent he purchased—as yearlings—graded stakes winners: Algorithms, Intense Holiday (MGSW), Itsaknockout, Position Limit, Shanghai Bobby (MGSW), Uncle Vinny and Cutting Humor.

+Personal life

 A resident of Louisville, Kentucky, Frank Brothers is married to former jockey and television racing analyst, Donna Barton Brothers.